supabase-community/copycat/README.md

 import { copycat } from '@snaplet/copycat'

 copycat.email('foo')
-// => 'Edmund_Boyer77485@haunting-dynamo.info'
+// => 'Raleigh.Kirlin81607@jumpy-disembodiment.name'

 copycat.email('bar')
-// => 'Francesco.Daugherty6647@designateapple.name'
+// => 'Amir_Towne20608@frizzle-broad.biz'

 copycat.email('foo')
-// => 'Edmund_Boyer77485@haunting-dynamo.info'
+// => 'Raleigh.Kirlin81607@jumpy-disembodiment.name'
 ```

 Copycat works statelessly: for the same input, the same value will be returned regardless of the environment, process, call ordering, or any other external factors.

-Under the hood, Copycat hashes the input values (in part relying on [md5](https://en.wikipedia.org/wiki/MD5)), with the intention of making it computationally infeasible for the input values to be inferred from the output values.
+Under the hood, Copycat hashes the input values (using [SipHash](https://en.wikipedia.org/wiki/SipHash)), with the intention of making it computationally infeasible for the input values to be inferred from the output values.

 ### Alternative approaches